orellabac/onprem-install/docs/README.preview-single-host.md

     $ chmod +x single-host-preview-install.sh
     ```

+1. If you want to run the **BETA** version of On-Prem, execute this command.
+You
+   should not do this unless you are working closely with CodeStream support.
+The
+   beta docker images are unsupported.
+    ```
+    $ echo beta > ~/.codestream/version-suffix.beta
+    ```

 1. Run the script to create a base configuration.
 It's interactive.
 Once this
    step is complete, you will have a configuration file,
    *~/.codestream/codestream-services-config.json*, which you will be editing in